typeworld/typeworld/documentation.md

 **Paid:**

 * Instant subscription update notifications to end users
+* Validation of your subscription data before it reaches the end users

 Publishers will be charged per usage of the system as detailed in the [Price Calculator](/developer/prices)